BloomTech-Labs/human-rights-first-police-ds-a/README.md

 </br>

 ## Old Codebase
 Old and currently undeployed code is stored in the `archive` folder of the repo.
 Some files are stored to show the evolution of the code from previous Lambda cohorts to the current deployed code.
-Some files are starter codes that could help provide inspiration for features that was deprioritized for initial release (e.g. Twitter Bot).
+Some files are starter codes that could help provide inspiration for features that were deprioritized for initial release (e.g. conversational Twitter Bot).
 A more in-depth description of each of the files is stored in a markdown file in the `archive` directory.

 </br>

 # Next Steps
 For those interested in improving upon the data science codebase, here are some recommendations:
-- Explore the efficacy of adding an additional table to the AWS 'postgres' database that would function as storage for data collected from the Twitter scraper, and is only accessible by the data science team.
-This would exist in addition to the 'force_ranks' table that stores data collected from the scraper, seed data added by our backend team.
-Currently, 'force_ranks' is accessible in both the data science and backend codebases.
+- Explore the efficacy of separating the AWS 'postgres' database into two different databases.
+The first database would be the primary database for the Twitter scraper outputs and DS would redesign the schema to fit their needs.
+The second database would be the primary database for backend and they could extract data from the DS database and fit the schema to their needs.
+Currently, the primary AWS data table 'force_ranks' is accessible in both the data science and backend codebases.
 - Develop an evidence-based strategy to maximize the effectiveness of our Twitter queries in the scraper feature.
 Currently, the Twitter API has a 500 tweet limit per scraping.
-Can we develop metrics to compare querying methods (i.e. which methods return a greater percentage of tweets describing police use-of-force in the United States?)
+This would include developing metrics to compare querying methods.
+Metrics would allow us to determine which methods return a greater percentage of tweets describing police use-of-force in the United States.
 - Continue to improve BERT model performance.
-There is a deactivated labeler application created by Robert Sharp that is connected to a repository of nearly 300,000 unlabeled tweets.
+There is a deactivated labeler web application created by Robert Sharp that is connected to a repository of nearly 300,000 unlabeled tweets.
 The model was retrained at the end of July with roughly 6,000 manually labeled tweets.
 Labeling about 4,000 more to retrain the model and assess performance improvements may be worthwhile.
 Alternatively, the model has greater difficulty identifying use-of-force rankings 2, 3, and 4.
-Implementing a strategy to increase the number of tweets regarding these classifications can improve the model in a more targeted way.
+Implementing a strategy to increase the number of tweets the model sees regarding these classifications could improve the model in a more targeted way.

 </br>
 </br>